sidatasciencelab/gender-spacy/blog.md

 ## The Problem

 Over the past year, we have explored various solutions for identifying women in Smithsonian records.
-There are several Python libraries available to researchers that will use an individual's first name and check it against the country of a document to output the likely gender of the individual.
+There are several Python and R libraries available to researchers that will use an individual's first name and check it against the country of a document to output the likely gender of the individual.
 This presents certain serious practical and ethical issues.
 First, Smithsonian data spans many continents; it is not always easy to identify the country of origin for the entity identified.
 Second, the museum's records cover nearly two centuries of data.
 Name usage has changed significantly in that time.
 Third, and most problematic, is the ethical implications of assigning gender based on the statistical usage of a first name.
 It presumes far too much about the individual with far too little evidence.

 ## A Potential Solution

 **It is important to note in the methods below we do not presume the gender of the individual through these approaches, rather we simply identify how that individual is referenced within the context of a given text.
 No data generated is used without manual validation.
-In other words, we do not presume the gender of the individual, rather identify the gender used in a given text for that individual.**
+In other words, we do not presume the gender of the individual, rather identify the gender used in a given text for that individual.
+This means that when we parse a document, we are identifying the individual's gender as the author represents it.
+This means if the author identifies a specific individual with the pronoun `her`, we presume that that individual is female, but it remains possible that the author made that assignment incorrectly.**

 To solve this issue, we decided to take a context-based approach to identifying women.
 First, women often receive gender-specific honorofics (Mrs., Miss., Ms.).
 One component in our pipeline looks for these occurences using Regular Expressions (RegEx) to identify any time a gender-specific honorific is used in a text and followed by a sequence of proper nouns.
 When an entity is found in a text, we assign a gender-specific tag to that individual.
 If that individual is identified with female honorifics, we assign the label `FEMALE_PERSON`.

-With this same logic, we perform the same task on what we are calling `COLLECTIVE_SPOUSAL` entities, e.g. where a woman's name appears alongisde that of her spouse, e.g. Mrs. and Mr. Smith.
+With this same logic, we perform the same task on what we are calling `COLLECTIVE_SPOUSAL` entities, e.g. where a woman's name appears alongside that of her spouse, e.g. Mrs. and Mr. Smith.

 As noted above, there are gender-neutral honorifics, such as  "Dr.".
 In these cases, we flag these individuals as `PERSON_UNKNOWN`.